 Restrictions on points purchased via resale

-However, over the past few years, Disney has implemented some restrictions on the usage of points purchased via the resale market.
+Over the past few years, Disney has implemented some restrictions on the usage of points purchased via the resale market to differentiate the product they sell with what you can purchase resale.

 March 21, 2011 Restrictions on Resale Purchases